Wash your hands. Wear a mask. Practice social distancing or stay home. You know the drill by now.

 For many of us, particularly parents, your routine has probably been disrupted several times this year.
 Back in the spring, you had to adjust to working from home instead of going to the office.
 And you also had your kids at home.

 Then, when the fall came around, the kiddos were off to school.
 But, as COVID continues to surge, they’re most likely back to remote learning.
 All these changes to your schedule have made it a challenge to stick to your normal routine.

 That may not sound overly important.
 But, when you don’t have a routine, you may suffer from stress and time management issues.
 Routines are also key to getting enough sleep, eating healthy, and exercising.

 Heading into the new year, get back to a routine.
 At the minimum, it should be one that encourages a consistent sleep-wake cycle, meal schedule, and workflow.
 If possible, try to base these around your circadian rhythms.

 And, if your routine has to change again, don’t get discouraged.
-Keep it flexible that it will be easy to adjust.
+Keep it flexible so that it will be easy to adjust.
 Most importantly, dust yourself off and get back on the horse until you’re back on track.

 Prioritize healthy eating.

-Throughout the mess of the year known as 2020, a lot of us turned to comfort as a way to cope with the stress.
+Throughout the mess of the year known as 2020, a lot of us turned to comfort as a way to cope with stress.
 I’m just as guilty as anyone else.
 I mean, nothing cheers me up more than a freshly made pizza.